peterlmajors/portfolio/README.md

 Hello, my name is Peter Majors, and I'm currently an undergraduate student at Fordham University in New York City.

-I am studuing Accounting, Information Systems, and Computer Science and will be graduating in Spring 2023!
+I am studying Accounting, Information Systems, and Computer Science and will be graduating in Spring 2023!

 I am an aspiring Data Scientist / ML Engineer proficient in Python, R and SQL, while continuing to learn C++, HTML, and CSS.
 My academic interests involve supervised learning, feature engineering, and Bayesian methods.